The best video hosting providers

 • Live streaming: Kaltura offers both live streaming solutions and video on demand.
 Live broadcasts can be integrated and recorded in Kaltura.

-• Video on Demand (VOD): Kaltura began as OVP and supports extensive VOD hosting.
-Content can be uploaded, transcoded, and delivered on-demand.
+• Video on Demand (VOD): Kaltura began as an online video platform (OVP) and supports extensive VOD hosting.
+Content can be uploaded, transcoded, and delivered on demand.

-• Video management: Kaltura provides a complete video content management platform.
-The approach is open and extensible (open-source).
-Kaltura can also be operated as an on-premise solution.
-Overall, Kaltura heavily relies on integrations, so many features and AI functions are provided by partners, which Kaltura integrates into its platform.
+• Video management: Kaltura offers a comprehensive video content management platform with an open and extensible (open-source) approach.
+It can also be operated on-premises.
+Many features and AI functions are provided by integrations, making Kaltura highly reliant on partners for extended functionality.

 • Infrastructure & hosting: Customers have the choice: Kaltura Cloud (hosted on AWS globally with regions to choose from) or Self-Hosted (on-premises installation at the customer's site).
 The entire platform is designed to be API-first, i.e. almost every function can be controlled via APIs.